spring-gradle-plugins/nullability-plugin/README.md

 ## Configuring Nullability Checking

 The plugin adds a `nullability` extension to the `options` of all `JavaCompile` tasks.
-The extension provides a single property, `checking`, that can be used to configure the type of null checking that is performed.
+The extension provides a property, `checking`, that can be used to configure the type of null checking that is performed.
 It defaults to `main` for tasks whose name matches `compile(\\d+)?Java`.
 For all other `JavaCompile` tasks it defaults to `disabled`.